Interior wall of the restaurant with an assortment framed artwork on the wall. In front of the wall are various colorful tables set for dinner.

 Located on the corner of Wooster and Prince Street in the heart of the SoHo historic cast iron district, Manuela is a welcoming neighborhood restaurant and bar where great contemporary art and food combine to create a convivial atmosphere and sense of abundance.

 Open for dinner, brunch and lunch, reservations can be made online or by calling our reservations team.
+For more information, see answers to our frequently asked questions.

 MAKE A RESERVATION